 - When someone overuses their strengths

-For this article, I am leaving out the toxic cultures where the main actors are ego, selfish interest, and a lack of trust.
+For this article, I am leaving out the toxic cultures where the main actors are ego, selfish interest, and lack of trust.

 On a team I led, there was a very energetic, proactive, independent-minded person who was very good at generating ideas and following through with them without help.
 Let’s call him Ron.
 I felt lucky to have Ron on the team.
 But the problem was that some other folks were annoyed; they thought Ron was ambitious and was crossing lines.
 They were afraid Ron would create trouble for the team.

 Such challenges are prevalent in the workplace.
 We all have our preferred way of thinking, feeling, and doing.
 When someone is different, we may have difficulty seeing the value and even get stressed about their intention or impact.
 According to the Tilt model,

 Two thinking patterns are: